 Unfortunately, Chirije Lodge is closed for business.
-The following article was originally written in May 8, 2014.
-While it is not possible to stay the night at Chirije, day trips to the locations are still an option with a local guide.
+The following article was originally written in May 2014.
+While it is no longer possible to stay the night at Chirije, day trips to the locations are still an option with a local guide or by hiking along the beach from the small community of San Clemente.
 Therefore, we’re leaving this article for future visitors.

 Arriving at Chirije Lodge

 When we arrived, we weren’t quite sure what to expect.
 But the groundskeeper and host for our stay was a very graceful and poised young man from Argentina.
 It was his job to see to our comfort, from helping us figure out the best accommodations to finding out what kinds of foods we like to eat.
 He was our chef for breakfast, lunch, and dinner.
 It would have been impossible most days to eat anywhere else as we were tied to this location by the timing of low tide.
 But it was no bother.
 He cooked marvelous meals and the peace and quiet afforded by the isolated location was just what we wanted.
 It was an escape from the hustle and bustle of city life.